claceio/docs/content/blog/sqlite.md

 - **Transactional Updates** : This is the main benefit.
 Updating multiple files can be done in one transaction.
 Isolation ensures that there are no broken webapps during the update.

 - **Deployment Rollbacks**: Another of the transactional benefits is the ability to roll back deployment in case of errors.
 If multiple apps are being updated, all of them can be rolled back in one go.
-Rolling back a database transaction is much easier that cleaning up files on the file system.
+Rolling back a database transaction is much easier than cleaning up files on the file system.

 - **File De-duplication Across Versions**: Clace automatically [versions]({{< ref "docs/applications/overview/#app-listing" >}}) all updates.
 This can lead to lots of duplicate files.
 The file data is stored in a table with the schema